Recursive Variational Quantum Compiling: Results and Discussion

-To test whether RVQC can provide improvements over ordinary VQC, a random five-qubit circuit of depth 5000 was generated and both methods was used to compress the circuit into the variational ansatz in \autoref{fig:fivequbitansatz}.
-First, VQC was optimized by training it on Qiskits ideal statevector simulator, and then by training it on Qiskits noise model of the IBM Santiago five-qubit machine \cite{Qiskit} with 8192 shots per circuit.
-In both cases we trained for 500 epochs using the ADAM optimizer with a learning rate of $\lambda = 0.1$.
+During compilation, VQC was allowed to optimize for 500 iterations, whereas RVQC used 100 iteration for each of the five subcircuits.
+This ensured a fair comparison, with a total of 500 iterations for each method.
+The Adam optimizer with a learning rate of $\lambda = 0.1$ was used in both cases, and standard deviations were computed across the five independent experiments.
+First, VQC was optimized by training it on Qiskits noiseless statevector simulator, and then by training it on Qiskits noise model of the IBM Santiago five-qubit machine \cite{Qiskit} with 8192 shots per circuit.
 The results can be seen in \autoref{fig:lossnoisyidealfivequbit}.

-\autoref{fig:lossnoisyidealfivequbit} shows that when training on the ideal statevector simulator, VQC was able to converge to a satisfactory low loss value ($<10^{-2}$).
-However, it was not able to converge when trained on the noise model of the IBM Santiago device.
-Furthermore, the loss evaluated with the ideal and noisy simulation shows no obvious coinciding minima.
-Hence, the OPR property does not apply in practice for this example of a deep quantum circuit.
-In turn, this causes the optimal parameters to be hard to find through minimization.
-To see if the RVQC algorithm could successfully train in the noisy regime, the same random circuit was divided into $N = 5$ parts (steps) and a RVQC was trained for 100 epochs per part on the IBM Santiago noise model.
-We applied the same optimizer, learning rate, the same number of shots and the same ansatz as with VQC.
-On each part of the circuit, the parameters from the epoch with the lowest loss was chosen.
-The state fidelity between the RVQC at step $k$ and the first $k$ parts of the random circuit was calculated after each step.
+Figure \ref{fig:lossnoisyidealfivequbit} shows that when training on the ideal statevector simulator, VQC was able to converge to a satisfactory low loss value of $0.0038 \pm 0.0007$.
+However, it was not able to converge when trained with the noise model of the IBM Santiago device.
+Furthermore, the loss evaluated with the ideal and noisy simulation shows no obvious coinciding minima when performing the training on the noise model.
+Despite the OPR property, the noise is sufficiently large so that convergence to optimal, or even suitable, parameters is unfeasible.
+In practice, the gradient is too noisy to make meaningful updates beyond random steps in parameters space, even when using Adam in an effort to mitigate this.

+We repeat the compilation of the random circuits using RVQC with the same noise model. \autoref{fig:lossRVQC} shows the progressive LET loss for each individual sub-circuit, showed consecutively in the plot.

+We see that even though the noise prohibited the VQC to converge to a useful minimum, the RVQC is able to converge for each individual sub-circuit.

+The state fidelity between the RVQC at step $k$ and the first $k$ parts of the random circuits (see \autoref{eq:ansats_fid}) was calculated after each step.
 The results can be seen in \autoref{fig:FiveQubitStateFidelity}.